Positives

 So, the lack of pop was not ideal, but Peter actually preferred the Jones Ultra Mountain Twin over the regular model.
 That being said, we both feel that 7 times out of 10, we would both recommend the Jones Mountain Twin over this.
 So, for those 3 out of 10, this could be your ride.

-The Jones Ultra Mountain Twin and Mountain Twin have a lot of overlap.
-Lately, we have been more into the Jones Mountain Twin over the Ultra Mountain Twin because of its ability to handle uneven snow better.
-However, if you ride in better conditions, want a really fast base, like a stiff twin, and live to point it, the UMT will stand out.
+The Jones Ultra Mountain Twin is the call over the Mountain Twin.
+If you ride in better conditions, want a really fast base, like a stiff twin, and live to point it, the UMT will stand out.
 It’s still a good board for those who need one board to do everything.

 The 2019 and 2020 Jones Mountain Twin have an Ash Venere top sheet.
 It has a similar ride to the 2018 and 2017 models we rode/owned, but it feels a little damper at the expense of being a little less poppy to us.

-The 2017-2019 Jones Ultra Mountain Twin was made by SWS instead of GST and it’s got a new nose/tail shape.
+The 2017-2019 Jones Ultra Mountain Twin was made by SWS instead of GST, and it has a new nose/tail shape.
 I’d say maybe a touch softer, but it feels more dynamic and just as damp.
-The 2017-2018 specs say centered, and that might be true on the side cut, but it’s still got the same 3.5″ setback on board that it had in the past, which gives it good directional float in powder.
+The 2017-2018 specs say centered, which might be true on the side cut, but it’s still got the same 3.5″ setback on board that it had in the past, giving it good directional float in powder.
 So, it leads us to believe the actual setback on the sidecut is -20mm.

 Size: 157